freenas/freenas-docs/userguide/reporting.rst

 Reporting
 =========

-Reporting displays several graphs, as seen in the example in :numref:`Figure %s <reporting_graphs_fig>`.
-Click the tab for a device type to see its graphs.
+Reporting displays several graphs, as seen in :numref:`Figure %s <reporting_graphs_fig>`.
+Click the tab for a device type to see those specific graphs.

 .. _reporting_graphs_fig: